pippin-29/push_swap/README.md

 Radix sort seems to be a common solution for beyond 5 numbers.
 It will not get you full marks,

-For 500 numbers you will lose 500 or less operations just returning all the numbers to stack_a,

-for resorting.

 Radix sort has been adapted to binary, proving useful, as we only have two bins, not ten.

 The numbers that are input must be converted to positive intgers...